Sailor Moon (1994 TV pilot): Discovery

-Reception
+Reception and legacy

 Video footage of the music video's screening at AnimeExpo shows the audience reacting to the footage with laughter.
 Victoria McNally of The Mary Sue commented on the footage in 2014, remarking that "I know we’re laughing at this video because it’s cheesy compared to the original, but we all would have watched the hell out of this show.
 The ’90s was a very, very cheesy time."
 Timothy Donohoo of CBR.com, referring to the material uncovered in the storage locker and the AnimeExpo footage, was critical of the changes made to the characters and of the animation, calling it a "genuine trash fire" and that the "show's art direction fits in much better with an early '80s cartoon than one from the early '90s, making its other questionable components even worse."

 The discovery of the pilot episode received media attention from outlets such as IGN and The Verge, the latter of which felt that the pilot was "totally worth the wait".
 GameRevolution remarked on the pilot, calling it the "holy grail of lost media" and praised Ray Mona's documentary series as a "fascinating journey and opens the door to dive into further aspects of its development."
 Nerdist also covered the pilot, calling it a "'90's time capsule" and writing that "they totally westernized Sailor Moon’s animation style, losing all of its anime flavor.
 Sailor Moon and her friends look more like Jem and the Holograms.
 And the live-action footage feels like an episode of the ’90s sitcom Blossom."
 Shane Stahl of Collider criticized the pilot as "flush with awkwardness", questioning "are the girls entering a different dimension when they transform into their animated counterparts?
 Are they time-traveling?
 What does any of this mean?"
 Princess Weekes of The Mary Sue criticized the pilot as cringy and not having much to praise while also noting that the presence of a disabled main character (Sailor Mercury is depicted as a wheelchair user) as "one of the actually promising and interesting things about the pilot."

 On August 31, 2022, the Library of Congress highlighted the findings on their blog.
 Eric Graf, the individual who fulfilled Mona’s order, revealed himself to be an avid anime fan, and recalled being “jaw-floored” upon seeing the request and that “it’s been even bigger than I expected”.
 The Library of Congress wrote that the series’ newfound reception “says something quite positive about the cult of fandom as well as the value in collecting and then enabling to endure even the most minor and fleeting efforts of creative endeavor.”